kubernetes/contributor-site/content/en/blog/2022/meet-our-contributors-APAC-China-region-03.md

 He started with Kubernetes in early 2017 and his first contribution was in March 2018.
 He started with a bug that he found, but his solution was not that graceful, hence wasn't accepted.
 He then started with some good first issues, which helped him to a great extent.
 In addition to this, from 2016 to 2017, he made some minor contributions to Docker.

 Currently, Paco is a reviewer for `kubeadm` and `SIG Node`.
 He states that the maintainers have helped him a lot in learning and contributing to the project.
-According to him, the best thing one can do is to learn how the owners work on the project.

-Paco also emphasizes on contributing to an open source project if one is using it.
-For him, an open source project is like a book to learn.
-One can learn a lot from an open source project and get inspirisions during disucussions with the project maintainers.
+Paco says that you should contribute to open source projects you use.
+For him, an open source project is like a book to learn, getting inspired through discussions with the project maintainers.

+> In my opinion, the best way for me is learning how owners work on the project.

 ## [Jintao Zhang](https://github.com/tao12345666333)